 Summarise your organisation's KEY GOVERNANCE and SENIOR LEADERSHIP RESULTS, including evidence of strategic plan accomplishments, fiscal accountability, legal compliance, ETHICAL BEHAVIOUR, societal responsibility, and support of KEY communities.
-SEGMENT your RESULTS by organisational units, as appropriate.
+Segment your RESULTS by organisational units, as appropriate.
 Include appropriate comparative data.

-- .
-Leadership and Societal Responsibility RESULTS - (1) What are your RESULTS for KEY MEASURES OR INDICATORS of accomplishment of your organisational strategy and ACTION PLANS? - (2) What are your KEY current findings and TRENDS in KEY MEASURES OF INDICATORS of GOVERNANCE and fiscal accountability, both internal and external, as appropriate? - (3) What are your RESULTS for KEY MEASURES OR INDICATORS OF REGULATORY and legal compliance? - (4) What are your results for KEY MEASURES OF INDICATORS OF ETHICAL BEHAVIOUR and of STAKEHOLDER trust in the SENIOR LEADERS and GOVERNANCE of your organisation?
-What are your RESULTS for KEY MEASURES OF INDICATORS of breaches of ETHICAL BEHAVIOUR? - (5) What are your RESULTS for KEY MEASURES OF INDICATORS of your organisation's fulfilment of its societal responsibilities and your organisation's support of its KEY communities?
+- a.
+Leadership and Societal Responsibility RESULTS - (1) What are your results for KEY MEASURES OR INDICATORS of accomplishment of your organisational strategy and ACTION PLANS? - (2) What are your KEY current findings and TRENDS in KEY MEASURES OR INDICATORS OF GOVERNANCE and fiscal accountability, both internal and external, as appropriate? - (3) What are your RESULTS for KEY MEASURES Or INDICATORS of regulatory and legal compliance? - (4) What are your results for key measures or indicators of ethical behaviour and of stakeholder trust in the senior leaders and governance of your organisation?
+What are your results for key measures or indicators of breaches of ethical behaviour? - (5) What are your RESULTS for KEY MEASURES or INDICATORS of your organisation's fulfilment of its societal responsibilities and your organisation's support of its KEY communities?

-N1.
-Measures or indicators of strategy and action plan accomplishment (7.6a[1]) should address your strategic objectives and goals identified in 2.1b(1) and your action plan performance measures and projected performance identified in 2.2a(6) and 2.2b, respectively.
+- N1.
+Measures or indicators of strategy and action plan accomplishment (7.6a[1]) should address your strategic objectives and goals identified in 2.1b(1) and your action plan performance measures and projected performance identified in 2.2a(6) and 2.2b, respectively. - N2.

-N2.
 Responses to 7.6a(2) might include financial statement issues and risks, important internal and external auditor recommendations, and management's responses to these matters.
-For some non-profit organisations, results of IRD audits also might be included.
+For some non-profit organisations, results of IRD audits also might be included. - N3.

-N3.
 Regulatory and legal compliance results (7.6a[3]) should address requirements described in 1.2b.
 Workforce-related occupational health and safety results (e.g., OSH-reportable incidents) should be reported in 7.4a(4).

-N4.
-For examples of measures of ethical behaviour and stakeholder trust (7.6a[4]), see Item 1.2, Note 4.
+- N4.
+For examples of measures of ethical behaviour and stakeholder trust (7.6a[4]), see Item 1.2, Note 4. - N5.

-N5.
 Responses to 7.6a(5) should address your organisation's societal responsibilities discussed in 1.2b(1) and 1.2c(1), as well as support of the key communities discussed in 1.2c(1) as well as support of the key communities discussed in 1.2c(2).
 Measures of contributions to societal well-being might include reduced energy consumption; the use of renewable energy resources, recycled water, and alternative approaches to conserve resources (e.g., increased audio and video conferencing); and the global use of enlightened labour practices.